farahallouch/UAWGM-ALD/README.md

          yrout15_new.0 = ceiling(yrout15_new) + 1900, # taking ceiling of year of leaving cohort for P-Y calculation
          race = ifelse(FINRACE != 2, 1, 0), # changing unknowns to white = 1 (standard), black = 0
          sex = ifelse(SEX == 2, 0, 1), # changing female to 0, male = 1
-         tenure = yrout15_new.0 - yout16.0, # creating P-Y column that starts at the beginning of the year people leave work and ends at the end of the year they die or end of follow up (2016) age_out = YOUT16 - YOB, # calculate age at leaving work ALD = ifelse(cod_15 == "5710" | # Alcoholic fatty liver ICD9 (2) # ADD K70, K73, K74 with ICD9 EQUIVALENTS (CASE AND DEATON 2015)
+         person_years = yrout15_new.0 - yout16.0, # creating P-Y column that starts at the beginning of the year people leave work and ends at the end of the year they die or end of follow up (2016) age_out = YOUT16 - YOB, # calculate age at leaving work ALD = ifelse(cod_15 == "5710" | # Alcoholic fatty liver ICD9 (2) # ADD K70, K73, K74 with ICD9 EQUIVALENTS (CASE AND DEATON 2015)
                       cod_15 == "5711" | # Acute alcoholic hepatitis ICD9 (0)